How to Price your Project Cargo

-Often breakbulk cargo will need to be crane lifted on and off transport, placed and removed from stow, moved into storage yards – so there’s lots of opportunity where high value and sensitive cargo can be mishandled.
+Often breakbulk cargo will need to be crane lifted on and off transport, placed and removed from stow, moved into storage yards – so there are lots of opportunities where high-value and sensitive cargo can be mishandled.

 Read more about the importance of marine insurance, and the different types of policies you can take out, here.
 In some cases, marine insurance may even be mandatory.
 We here at ICE offer a variety of marine insurance solutions you can purchase.

-Pricing project cargo is complicated, requiring considerable planning.
+Finding your project cargo shipping cost is complicated, requiring considerable planning.

 If the project and breakbulk cargo form part of your supply chain function is regular business for your firm, then you will likely have an established process and expertise.

-But if your cargo movements shift away from existing processes, it’s critical that you seek professional guidance from a freight forwarder which can support and provide advice on the planned movement.
+But if your cargo movements shift away from existing processes, it’s critical that you seek professional guidance from a freight forwarder who can support and provide advice on the planned movement.